-Turn abstract ideas into a description of your company and create a “brand cheat sheet.”
+Turn abstract ideas about your brand into common language to describe what your company is about and create a “brand cheat sheet.”

 A brand sprint is a three-hour meeting comprised of six different activities that are designed to align your team around your motivation, values, audience, personality, and competitive landscape.
 After completing the brand sprint, your team will have a simple brand cheat sheet that will help you communicate your branding philosophy and work more seamlessly with a branding agency (if you choose to).